sethgrid/httpsink/README.md

 	// set the behavior of the foreign API endpoint expectedBody := []byte(`{"key":"value"}`)
 	hSync.SetResponse(&SimpleResponseWriter{StatusCode: http.StatusTeapot, Body: expectedBody})

+	// Set the number of requests that you want to capture.
+	// If unset (ie, 0), the sync will never store results and always give back your default response.
+	// If set, the server will only accept at max that many requests before returning errors.
+	// Capacity must be set for httpsink to store the result for later retrieval. hSync.Capacity = 5

 	// make call to your code that in-turn makes a call to the foreign API endpoint err := sendAPIRequest()
 	if err != nil{